dlndn/socratic-soul/README.md

 Main Feature:

-- Mental state processing via Socratic Method
+- Mental State Processing via Socratic Method

   - Emotional: Process emotion(s) through guided questions and discover an action to properly deal with emotion(s), if desired and/or if possible